hamk-uas/datacube-storage-lab/README.md

 ### Convert SAFE to COG

-TODO
+`python -m sentinel2_l1c.convert_safe_to_cog` — Convert all collected Sentinel 2 L1C SAFE format images in `$DSLAB_S2L1C_NETWORK_SAFE_PATH` to COGs in `$DSLAB_S2L1C_NETWORK_COGS_PATH`.
+There are no command line arguments.
+The source SAFE files will not be removed or altered.

+The conversion to COG is done by stacking all images at each 10m, 20m, and 60m resoluton into a temporary uncompressed GeoTIFF, by adding metadata, and by creating for each resolution a COG using [rio-cogeo](https://cogeotiff.github.io/rio-cogeo/) with default arguments.
+This results in using Deflate compression and chunk sizes 512x512 at each resolution and also creates overviews at a few fractional resolutions.

 ### Convert SAFE to Zarr

 `python -m sentinel2_l1c.convert_safe_to_zarr` — Convert all collected Sentinel 2 L1C SAFE format images in `$DSLAB_S2L1C_NETWORK_SAFE_PATH` to Zarr in `$DSLAB_S2L1C_NETWORK_ZARR_PATH`.
 There are no command line arguments.
+The source SAFE files will not be removed or altered.

+This should not be considered as a reference implementation of SAFE to Zarr conversion because it does not include metadata from MTD_MSIL1C.xml (such as millisecond precision datetime) or other SAFE format metadata files, does not include nodata masks, stores CRS information in a hacky string format, and does not have an optimal bucket–group split for CSC Allas which has limitations on the number of buckets and the number of objects in a bucket.

 The conversion is not Dask-parallelized at SAFE level but Zarr may have its own internal parallelization.
 TODO: check.

 Zarr is a cloud-native format for rectangular multidimensional arrays.
 Arrays reside inside nested "groups" in a Zarr "store".
 We will have a Zarr group hierarchy (in root to branch order): tile, year, band group.

 Zarr v3 consists of metadata JSON files (or objects in object storage) and compressed chunks of data in subfolders.
 A chunk size must be chosen for each dimension.
-The dimensions of our arrays are: time, band, y, and x.
+The dimensions of our arrays are: time, band, y, x.
 We will use different chunk sizes for band groups at different resolutions (with "max" denoting to use the number of bands as the chunk size):

+Chunk sizes for time, band, y, x:
 * 10 m resolution: 1, max, 512, 512
 * 20 m resolution: 1, max, 256, 256
 * 60 m resolution: 1, max, 128, 128